athirarajiv/Recipes-and-Ratings/README.md

 ### Evaluation of Model Performance

 - The **MSE** value of approximately 0.41 indicates that there is a significant average error in the predictions.
 Given that the ratings are typically on a scale of 1 to 5, an error of this magnitude suggests that the model's predictions are not very accurate.
 - The **R² Score** of approximately 0.0007 indicates that the model explains very little of the variance in the `average_rating` variable.
-This suggests that the linear regression model, as currently configured, is not capturing the underlying patterns in the data effectively.
+This suggests that the linear regression model is not capturing the underlying patterns in the data effectively.

 ### Conclusion